 The benefits of sitelinks?

-As Google explain, the primary function of sitelinks are to help visitors more easily navigate your website, and find the information they are looking for – quicker!
+As Google explain, the primary function of sitelinks is to help visitors more easily navigate your website, and find the information they are looking for – quicker!

-However, there are a few other great benefits for using sitelinks.
+However, there are a few other great benefits to using sitelinks.